mfglenn/company-blog-backend/README.md

 Create a company blog web application that utilizes the MERN stack and deploy the application to AWS.

 ## Application Purpose:
-Provide a blog web application that allows a company post blog posts and articles and allow users to post comments and vote on the posts.
+Provide a blogging application that allows a company create a blog and allow users to post comments and vote on the blog posts.
 These features showcase the core functionality of both the front-end and back-end frameworks that are being leveraged.

 ## Methods: